legendyen/SungJen_Programming_Practices/Projects/Vendor Machine/README.md

 **Project description**

-A simulated vendor machine that automatically update resources.
+A simulated vendor machine that shows menu and updates resources automatically.

 **Motivation**